-- 1) add additional customized course questions to the Faculty Added Ratings section; - 2) use "student raters" within the course management system's "Student Ratings" menu to confirm that the list of potential course evaluators matches an up-to-date class roster in Banner.
-A course instructor may choose to use the Registrar's faculty-initiated withdrawal to start removing individuals from the class roster in Banner if they have failed to attend classes. - 3) select options, other than the default, for reporting results, with the default being those outlined below under Release of Statistical Summary Information. - 4) Set the beginning and end dates for submission of questionnaires.
+- 1. add additional customized course questions to the Faculty Added Ratings section; - 2. use "student raters" within the course management system's "Student Ratings" menu to confirm that the list of potential course evaluators matches an up-to-date class roster in Banner.
+A course instructor may choose to use the Registrar's faculty-initiated withdrawal to start removing individuals from the class roster in Banner if they have failed to attend classes. - 3. select options, other than the default, for reporting results, with the default being those outlined below under Release of Statistical Summary Information. - 4.
+Set the beginning and end dates for submission of questionnaires.
 The latest end date would be the course ending date.
 The default beginning and end dates indicated in the table below will be implemented if the instructor does not reset the evaluation parameters using "Instructor Tools":

-Course Length >10 weeks 8-10 Weeks ≤ 7 Weeks Default Start @ 3 weeks @ 2 weeks @ 1 week before end before before of course end of end of course course
+Course Length >10 weeks 8-10 Weeks ≤7 Weeks

+Default Start @ 3 weeks before end of course @ 2 weeks before end of course @ 1 week before end of course

 Earliest Start @ 4 weeks @ 3 weeks @ 2nd Day

 Default End Start of evaluation + 8 days

 Latest End Course end date

-Shortest

-Duration 5 days
+Shortest Duration 5 days